Nagulasuprika/BANKING-DASHBOARD/README.md

 Banking Performance Insights Dashboard
- Short Description:-
+ 1. Short Description:-

-The Banking Performance Insights Dashboard is an interactive Power BI report that provides a comprehensive analysis of key banking metrics — including deposits, loans, customer demographics, and financial performance across multiple years.
+    * The Banking Performance Insights Dashboard is an interactive Power BI report that provides a comprehensive analysis of key banking metrics — including deposits, loans, customer demographics, and financial       performance across multiple years.
-It enables banking executives, financial analysts, and advisors to make data-driven decisions on customer segmentation, credit risk, and asset distribution.
+    * It enables banking executives, financial analysts, and advisors to make data-driven decisions on customer segmentation, credit risk, and asset distribution.

- Business Problem:-
+ 2. Business Problem:-

      The bank operates across multiple branches, customer segments, and advisory institutions but lacked a unified system to analyze deposits, loans, and customer behaviors.
     Key business questions included:

-Which banking relationship generates the most deposits or loans?
+      > Which banking relationship generates the most deposits or loans?

-How do gender and advisor types influence loan performance?
+      > How do gender and advisor types influence loan performance?

-What are the trends in account types and balances across years?
+      > What are the trends in account types and balances across years?

-How do income bands and nationalities impact bank loan distribution?
+      > How do income bands and nationalities impact bank loan distribution?

     Goal of the Dashboard:-

-To design a dynamic and user-friendly Power BI dashboard that:
+   * To design a dynamic and user-friendly Power BI dashboard that:

-Monitors total deposits, loans, and client metrics across years.
+   * Monitors total deposits, loans, and client metrics across years.

-Identifies high-performing banking relationships and advisors.
+   * Identifies high-performing banking relationships and advisors.

-Provides insights into customer demographics (gender, nationality, occupation).
+   * Provides insights into customer demographics (gender, nationality, occupation).

-Tracks financial performance through historical and categorical comparisons.
+   * Tracks financial performance through historical and categorical comparisons.

-Supports strategic planning for business growth and portfolio optimization.
+   * Supports strategic planning for business growth and portfolio optimization.

   Tech Stack:-

      The dashboard was developed using the following tools and technologies:

-Power BI Desktop – Visualization, interactivity, and report design
+           a) Power BI Desktop – Visualization, interactivity, and report design

-Power Query (M Language) – Data extraction, transformation, and cleaning
+           b) Power Query (M Language) – Data extraction, transformation, and cleaning

-DAX (Data Analysis Expressions) – Advanced calculations and KPIs
+           c) DAX (Data Analysis Expressions) – Advanced calculations and KPIs

-Data Modeling – Relationship mapping across client, loan, and deposit tables
+           d) Data Modeling – Relationship mapping across client, loan, and deposit tables

-File Formats: .pbit (Power BI Template) and .png (Dashboard snapshots)
+           e) File Formats: .pbit (Power BI Template) and .png (Dashboard snapshots)

-Data Source:-
+4. Data Source:-

 Source: Internal Banking Dataset
 Dataset Includes: